Brand development that increases sales velocity, guaranteed.

 Price-based positioning is another powerful strategy that CPG brands can use to position themselves.
 Companies can use this technique to present their product or service as the best bang for the buck.* As a result, they can attract a large customer base because no one likes to spend more than they have to, especially in the current financial crunch.
 Offering the best value is an easy way to get more consumers to engage in brand switching.

-This strategy also has its share of risks and drawbacks, giving prospects the impression of lower production quality compared to well-built stand alone solutions.
+This strategy also has its share of risks and drawbacks, giving prospects the impression of lower production quality than that of well-built standalone solutions.
 Brands may also encounter economic issues that can hinder their brand positioning over time.
 For example, Subway’s $5 footlong couldn’t survive inflation.

 Quality-Based Positioning Strategy

 Quality-based positioning is one of the most straightforward and compelling brand positioning strategies.
-It’s a strategic move for emerging brands whose product comes at a premium cost.
+It’s a strategic move for emerging brands whose products cost a premium.
 Companies can present the quality of their products through exceptional craftsmanship, small-batch production, high-quality materials, and even sustainable practices that make them more expensive to produce.
 All of this occurs through effective brand storytelling.

 Companies offering services can leverage evidence of exceptional results, high ROI, and glowing customer testimonials.
 The only issue with this strategy is that budget-conscious shoppers may bypass your brand for cheaper alternatives.
 So, looking at your buyer personas, target customers’ income, and shopping habits is highly recommended.
 This will determine whether emphasizing quality with premium pricing is the right approach for your brand.

-OXO, Earth Breeze, and Moleskin are excellent examples of brands using quality-based positioning.
+OXO, Earth Breeze, and Moleskine are excellent examples of brands using quality-based positioning.

 Competitive Positioning

-Another perfect example is Crest, which has positioned itself as a brand offering superior oral health benefits, distinguishing itself from competitors offering less effective oral health solutions.
+Another perfect example is Crest, which has positioned itself as a brand offering superior oral health benefits, distinguishing itself from competitors with less effective solutions.
 Similarly, before Tesla, there weren’t any attractive electric vehicles.
-Tesla introduced reliable electric cars and became well-known for autonomous driving.
+Tesla introduced reliable electric cars and became well-known for its autonomous driving technology.

 Adopting a competitive positioning strategy will attract consumers who appreciate innovation.
 But there is one limitation to consider.
-If the product is entirely new, sharing the research and testing that went into its creation is recommended.
+If the product is entirely new, it is recommended to share the research and testing that went into its creation.
 Innovation-driving consumers are highly interested in understanding how new tech works.

 Functional Positioning

 Functional brand positioning is a branding and marketing strategy that highlights a product’s specific benefits and features that meet the consumer’s needs and desires.
 This approach emphasizes the functional aspects of a product, such as its performance, reliability, and practicality, to create a distinct and competitive position in the market.
-Its impact can be significant, as it allows brands to appeal to consumers seeking specific attributes in a product.
+Its impact can be significant, as it allows brands to appeal to consumers seeking specific product attributes.

 Some examples of brands currently leveraging functional positioning include: